7 Steps to a Comprehensive Backlink Audit

 If there aren't any nofollow links in your profile, this may be a flag that your links were acquired in an unnatural manner and you need to further investigate your profile for other traces of spammy techniques.

 3. Assess your link profile growth over time.
-Check with the Backlink Progress and Linking Domains graphs to see how your site's number of backlinks has been growing.
+Go through the Live Backlinks History to get an overview of how your backlink profile changed over time.
+Review the backlink history to see if your site's number of backlinks has been growing.
 Look for spikes to figure out which of your marketing activities (content, campaigns, etc.) have been especially successful in attracting links.

 If links from homepages considerably exceed links from internal pages in your link profile, pay extra attention to these links and make sure they were built naturally.

-Say, if you're a UK-based business that targets a local market, but most of your links are coming from USA-based websites, it's high time for you to switch to getting links from local sites.
+Say, if you're a UK-based business that targets a local market, but most of your links are coming from USA-based websites, it's high time for you to switch to getting good backlinks from local sites.

 If your obvious anchor text leaders are commercial anchors with lots of money keywords, it's high time to start an anchor-text diversification campaign.